nikitavoloboev/data/sharing/lessons-learned.md

 	- Try out any new ideas I have (it is the only way to see if the idea is any good).
 	- Don't be afraid to fail.
 - Publish my work and share it.
-	- Any feedback you can get is very valuable.
-Plus it helps as many people would probably love to use/read about what you have made.
-But they will never know if you don't share it.
+	- Any feedback I can get is very valuable.
+Plus it helps as many people would probably love to use/read about what I have made.
+But they will never know if I don't share it.
 - Use my brain.
 	- Actually think about the problems I have and things I can do with what I have instead of giving up and resorting to other things or exterior help.
 Think first.
 - Share.
-	- Without sharing the things you have made, there's a very slim chance someone will ever see them.
+	- Without sharing the things I have made, there's a very slim chance someone will ever see them.
 - Don't overthink things to the point of not doing anything.
-If you can't find a reason why not to do something, it's often much better to just do the thing and see where it takes you.
+If I can't find a reason why not to do something, it's often much better to just do the thing and see where it takes I.
 - Take it easy.
 	- Don't stress myself too much about not achieving things I want to achieve.
 What's important is that I try and ideally love what I am doing.
 Everything else is not worth worrying about.